HoldenLab/holdenlab.github.io/_pages/opportunities.md

 - PhD positions: The primary path to a PhD in the lab is through two excellent doctoral training programmes: the [BBSRC MIBTP PhD training programme](https://warwick.ac.uk/fac/cross_fac/mibtp/) and the [Warwick MRC DTP](https://warwick.ac.uk/fac/sci/med/study/mrcdtp/).
 We are happy to host both rotation projects and main PhD projects.
 If you are interested, get in touch by [email](seamus.holden@warwick.ac.uk)

+## Undergraduate research projects

+Each year we host third year undergraduate projects for Biochemistry and Biomedical Sciences students in our department (School of Life Sciences).
+If you are a student interested in pursuing a project in our lab, you can find out under the "Teaching and Supervision" tab of [Séamus Holden's departmental web page](https://warwick.ac.uk/fac/sci/lifesci/people/sholden/).

 ## Equality statement